What Is the Shear Strength of Soil? Tests & Formula

 The bore hole shear test

-Another in-situ soil shear strength test for use on soft clays.
+Another in-situ shear strength of soil test for use on soft clays.
 A device is inserted into the bore hole and filled with compressed air to expand into the soil.
 As the soil shears, the shear strength can be estimated.

 The direct shear test